livewire/livewire/docs/pagination.md

 </div>
 ```

-Now, if a user was on page `5` of the results, then filtered the results further by pressing "Search posts", the page would be reset back to `1`.
+Now, if a user was on page `5` of the results and then filtered the results further by pressing "Search posts", the page would be reset back to `1`.

 ### Available page navigation methods